hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-07-moderator-minute/index.md

 For this section, the first thing that we’ll be covering is how we’ll come to consensus about Meta’s instance, Threads.
-Then we’ll go into a bit about how Hachydermians can communicate their wants and needs to us as well as a refresher for how we send out communications.
+Then we’ll go into a bit about how Hachydermians can communicate their wants and needs to us, as well as a refresher on how we send out communications.

 ## How the Hachyderm instance will reach consensus about Meta and communicate about it